Pál Kinizsi

 Pál Kinizsi (Paulus de Kenezy; Paul Chinezu; 1432–1494) was a Hungarian general in the service of Hungarian army under king Matthias Corvinus.
-He was the Count of Temes County (in the historical Banat region, in the Kingdom of Hungary now part of Romania and Serbia after annexation at the Treaty of Trianon which cost Hungary 2/3 of her territory) from 1484 and Captain-General of the Lower Parts.
+He was the Count of Temes County (in the historical Banat region, in the Kingdom of Hungary now part of Romania and Serbia after annexation at the Treaty of Trianon) from 1484 and Captain-General of the Lower Parts.
 He was a general of King Mathias's famed Black Army.
 He is famous for his victory over the Ottomans in the Battle of Breadfield in October 1479.
-He reputedly has never lost a battle.
+He reputedly never lost a battle.

 Life

 Origin and early life

 Kinizsi's ancestry is obscure.
 According to some he was a son of a miller, and prior to his military career, he was a journeyman miller.
 According to some Serbian historians, he was of Serbian origin, and was possibly a descendant of Vuk Branković, though this could not be determined.
+According to the research of contemporary Hungarian historians, Pál Kinizsi was of Hungarian nationality and was most likely born in Abaúj County, in the village of either Kiskinizs or Nagykinizs.
+Scholars have been able to trace the genealogy of the Kinizsi family back to the thirteenth century, where the possible presence of Germanic elements—and to a lesser degree perhaps Slavic ones—cannot be entirely excluded.
+In Kinizsi’s time, the ethnic composition of Abaúj County was predominantly Hungarian, with some German communities, particularly in the vicinity of Hernádnémeti.
+His Hungarian mother tongue and Catholic faith are further supported by the fact that in the 1480s Kinizsi founded a monastery for the Pauline Order at Nagyvázsony, an order of distinctly Hungarian origin, where he also chose his final resting place.

 The first mention of his name is in 1464, in a Latin written document mentioning that Egrenius (His Excellency) Paulus de Kenezy receives a possession in the Abaúj County.
 Later in 1510, appears also in form of Paulo de Kynys Comiti Themesiensi et Generali Capetaneo partium Regni nostrum inferiorum.

 Military career

 His central estate was the Castle of Nagyvázsony since 1472 until his death.

 After the death of king Matthias in 1490 he supported the Bohemian king Vladislas II of Hungary and the great magnates against Matthias' illegitimate son and designated successor John Corvinus.
-He destroyed the former king's mercenary Black Army which had become a robber band after its dissolution.
+Kinizsi defeated the army of John Corvinus in the battle of Bonefield.
+He destroyed the former king's mercenary Black Army (battle of Halászfalva) which had become a robber band after its dissolution.

 He then was crippled by a stroke and died shortly afterwards.

 He is one of the few generals in history who never lost a battle.